KULeuven-Diepenbeek/osc-course/content/exercises/scheduler.md

 ### Input/output

-Both the input and the output are in the form of files.
+Both the input and the output are in the form of text files with a specific format:

 <div class="multicolumn">
   <div class="column">